Market intelligence for international student recruitment from ICEF

 • Agents are responsible for 6 in 10 study abroad placements for Colombians, making them even more central to recruitment than in Brazil and Mexico

 A new report from EdCo LATAM Consulting explores the culture within which Colombian students and families make choices about study abroad.
-A major theme in the report, entitled "Colombia Connections: Tools and Tactics for Smarter Student Recruitment," is that successful student recruitment in the country depends on investing in a long-term presence that is grounded in human connection.
+A major theme in the report, entitled "Colombia Connections: Tools and Tactics for Smarter Student Recruitment," is that successful student recruitment depends on investing in a long-term presence that is grounded in human connection.
 Family is at the heart of everything in Colombian culture, and education is no exception.

 Rafael Minauro, senior partner manager at EdCo LATAM, notes: